Juberlan-Marques-de-Sousa/Juberlan-Marques-de-Sousa/README.md

 <!---
 Juberlan-Marques-de-Sousa/Juberlan-Marques-de-Sousa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes.Apaixonado por novidades tecnológicas, computação, desafios, eletrônica ,Games, Raspberry PI, ficção científica, viajar, etc
 --->